capactio/capact/docs/tutorial/content-creation/README.md

 ```
 </details>

 Execute the `CreateAction` mutation.
 This will create the Action resource in Voltron.
 You can use the `GetAction` query to check the status of the Action.
 Wait till it is in the `READY_TO_RUN` phase.

-After it is in the `READY_TO_RUN` phase, you can see the workflow, which will be execute in the `renderedAction` field.
+After it is in the `READY_TO_RUN` phase, you can see the workflow, which will be executed in the `renderedAction` field.
 To run the Action, execute the `RunAction` mutation.
 Use the `GetAction` query to monitor the status of the Action.

 You can also check the status of the Action by monitoring workflow for the Action on the Argo UI.
 This can give you useful information, when debugging your Action.
-To get access to the Argo UI, execute the following command to setup port-forwarding to Argo:
+To get access to the Argo UI, execute the following command to set up port-forwarding to Argo:
 ```
 kubectl port-forward -n argo svc/argo-server 2746
 ```